fbpx

 Children with disabilities are also given financial assistance by the Portuguese government, and their families are eligible to apply for at least one of the following subsidies through the country’s social security system (Segurança Social):

 Children have a variety of financial aid alternatives available to them to help with the cost of attending school.
-Parents can explore the alternatives for their children with the school administration and will need to provide documentation on their low financial status.
+Parents can explore alternatives for their children with the school administration and will need to provide documentation on their low financial status.

-Frequently Asked Questions About the Education System in Portugal:
+Frequently Asked Questions About the Education System in Portugal

-1. What is the education system like in Portugal?
+What is the education system like in Portugal?

 You will have additional application, enrollment, and material costs (such as books, uniforms, etc.) for private and international schools.